zexus34/ChatApp-backend/README.md

 ## Database 🗄️

 - **MongoDB**: Stores chats and messages (no user data).
-- **Redis**: Caches chat and message data for performance.

-Set up MongoDB and Redis instances and update `.env` with their connection URIs.
+Set up MongoDB instances and update `.env` with their connection URIs.

 ## Error Handling ❌